chrsi/antd-theme-switcher-example/README.md

-# antd-theme-switcher-example
+# Theme Switcher with Ant Design
-An example project that implements theme switching with the ant design ui library
+This example should demonstrate to you how a theme switcher can be implemented for the Ant Design component library.